 This species has been recorded from mid-elevations in southern Kenya, including around Nairobi.
-Its overall distribution and altitudinal range are still unclear because of confusion with Bufo lonnbergi and Bufo mocquardi, and the range map should be regarded as provisional.
+Its overall distribution and altitudinal range are still unclear because of confusion with Mertensophryne lonnbergi and Mertensophryne mocquardi, and the range map should be regarded as provisional.

 Habitat and Ecology